Features

 The I2C Switch is based on a PCA9546A controller from NXP.
 The PCA9546A provides quad bi-directional communication between the I2C port on the Raspberry Pi and any attached I2C devices.
 Each channel can be individually enabled or disabled.

-Powered through the host Raspberry Pi using the GPIO port and extended pins on the GPIO connector allowing you to stack the I2C Switch along with other expansion boards.
+Powered through the host Raspberry Pi using the GPIO port and extended pins on the GPIO connector allowing you to stack the I2C Switch along with other development boards.

 Each channel can operate at 2.7V, 3.3V or 5V, allowing you to mix different voltage I2C devices on your Raspberry Pi.